ROLES AND THEIR ETHICS

 John Simons, Birkbeck College, ‘A pragmatist perspective on role ethics and its sociological assumptions’ (abstract below)

-Evening schedule: opportunity for hotel check in, then stroll to nearby restaurant (details tbc); non-network members welcome subject to restaurant having space – let us know asap!
+Evening schedule: opportunity for hotel check in, then stroll to nearby restaurant (Masala Zone in Covent Garden (not Soho), 48 Floral St WC2E 9DA7.
+Non-network members welcome subject to restaurant having space – let us know asap!

 09h30 – 09h50 Tea/coffee available